 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Thanks to the mounds built by the Calusa Indians in pre-Columbian times, Chokoloskee is about 15 feet above sea level.
-The town has doubled in size during the last 10 to 15 years and has no racial diversity.
+Notes: Thanks to the mounds built by the Calusa Indians in pre-Columbian times, Chokoloskee is about 18 feet above sea level.
+The town has no racial diversity.

 Recommended as a Retirement Spot?
-Yes, although the remote location and distance to a hospital should be considered.
+Maybe.
+The remote location, distance to a hospital and hurricane threat should be considered.